Private Pacific Aviation Museum & USS Arizona Memorial Tour

 100% Refund Policy

-- Any cancellations made after 17:00 local time, 3 business days prior to the activity will be subject to a charge of 100% of the total amount.
+- Any cancellations made after 17:00 local time, groups of 6 or less = 5 business days prior, and groups of 7 or more = 15 business days prior will be subject to a charge of 100% of the total amount.

 - Tours that include flights are non-refundable.